Overview of Bohmian Mechanics: Bohmian Mechanics for Many-Particle Systems

 where we recognize the velocity of the $k$-th particle as:

-Equations (\pref{om.velocityND}) and (\pref{om.velocityND_bis}) are identical.
+Equations (\ref{om.velocityND}) and (\ref{om.velocityND_bis}) are identical.
 This is shown in problem \ref{om.p5} for a 1D system, but it can straightforwardly be generalized to $N$ dimensions.
 The real part of the Schr\"odinger equation leads to a many-particle version of the quantum Hamilton--Jacobi equation:

 where we have defined the quantum potential as:

 with:

 Again, we can obtain a system of coupled Newton-like equations (one for each component of $\vec{x}$) for the many-particle Bohmian trajectories by computing the time-derivative of the Bohmian velocity of \eref{om.velocityND}: